 On-campus health centers

 Campus health centers will generally maintain confidentiality, but these offices may have mandated reporting obligations under state and federal law.
 These resources will not disclose information to the Deputy Title IX Coordinator or the Title IX Coordinator without written consent.

 Confidential resources not affiliated with the University of Maine System

-Off-campus counselors, advocates and mental health providers will generally maintain confidentiality.
+Off-Campus Resource Advisors, advocates and mental health providers will generally maintain confidentiality.
 These providers may have other obligations under state law, such as mandatory reporting law enforcement in case of abuse of minors.